bioinformatics-core-shared-training/cruk-summer-school-2020/index.md

 - Given a set of gene identifiers, find out whereabouts in the genome they are located, and vice-versa
 - Produce a list of differentially expressed genes from an RNA-Seq experiment.
 - Import a set of ChIP-Seq peaks and investigate their biological context.
-- Appreciate the differences between bulk and single-cell RNA-seq analyses, and why the same methodologies might not be applicable

-# Day 0 (July 22nd )
+# Day 0 (July 14th )

 **SOCIAL
 18:00 - ..
-Informal get-together at The Grain and Hop Store (close to accommodation in Downing College) Join us for a drink and dinner (self-paying), and to meet your colleagues for the next few days http://www.grainandhopstore-cambridge.co.uk/
+Informal get-together at The Grain and Hop Store (close to accommodation in Downing College).
+Meet fellow attendees and some of your trainers.
+Join us for a drink and dinner (self-paying), and to meet your colleagues for the next few days http://www.grainandhopstore-cambridge.co.uk/

 **Note that the Training Room in Craik-Marshall building (1st Floor) will be open from 9am.
 School etherpad (E-whiteboard) is [here](https://public.etherpad-mozilla.org/p/2018-07-23-functional-genomics) **

-# Day 1 (July 23rd)
+# Day 1 (July 15th)

 - 09:30 [Course Introduction](Introduction/Session1-intro.html)
 - 09:30 - 10:30; [Introduction to Functional Genomics](Introduction/Functional_Genomics_Overview.pdf)